lilaflo/browser-extension-horror/README.md

 A Firefox extension that monitors YouTube video titles in real-time and sends push notifications to your phone when horror or spooky content is detected, helping you avoid unexpected disturbing content.

+## Why I Built This

+My little son loves watching YouTube, but he would often end up in the rabbit hole of horror clown videos through YouTube's autoplay and recommendations.
+After watching these videos, he could never sleep well, having nightmares and being scared.

+This extension was born out of that problem.
+Now, when he's watching YouTube on his computer, I get an instant notification on my phone the moment a spooky or horror video appears.
+This gives me the chance to help him find something else to watch before he gets scared, ensuring peaceful nights for the whole family.

 ## Features

 - 🔔 **Push notifications to your phone** via [ntfy.sh](https://ntfy.sh) when trigger words are detected